jgrebol/ESIpy/docs/source/theory.rst

 Fluctuation Index (FLU)
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Fluctuation Index (FLU) :cite:`matito:05jcp` measures the resemblance of a series of tabulated :math:`\delta` to some typical aromatic
+The Fluctuation Index (FLU) :cite:`matito:05jcp` measures the resemblance of a series of reference :math:`\delta` to some typical aromatic
 molecules:

 .. math::

    \text{FLU}(\mathscr{A}) = \frac{1}{n} \sum_{i=1}^{n} \left[\left(\frac{V(A_i)}{V(A_{i-1})} \right)^\alpha \frac{\delta(A_i, A_{i-1}) - \delta_{ref}(A_i, A_{i-1})}{\delta_{ref}(A_i, A_{i-1})} \right]^2

-Where one can separate it into two parts: the polarizability of the bond and the comparison to some tabulated :math:`\delta` (
+Where one can separate it into two parts: the polarizability of the bond and the comparison to some reference :math:`\delta` (
-for instance, the "CC", "CN", "BN", "NN" and "CS" bonds).
+for instance, the "CC", "CN", "BN", "NN" and "CS" bonds). :math:`\alpha` is a simple function to make sure the first term is always
+greater or equal to 1.
 The index is close to zero for aromatic molecules and greater
 than zero in non-aromatic or antiaromatic molecules, and should not be used to study reactivity as they measure the
 similarity with respect to some molecule.